deploymenttheory/terraform-provider-jamfpro/docs/resource-migration-guide.md

 - `terraform plan` shows no destroy actions for smart computer groups.
 - State contains `jamfpro_smart_computer_group_v2` addresses only.
 - Old `jamfpro_smart_computer_group` addresses are gone from state.

+## `jamfpro_user_group`: unordered collections (v0 to v1)

+Schema version 1 automatically upgrades existing version 0 state.
+The collections listed below are unordered sets; repeated identical elements are deduplicated.
+HCL block syntax is unchanged, but numeric indexing into these collections is no longer supported.
+Select by ID/key with a `for` expression instead.

+`assigned_user_ids`, `user_additions`, `user_deletions`.

+Back up state before upgrading.
+Do not use upgraded state with an older provider;
+restore the pre-upgrade state and provider together if a rollback is necessary.

+`user_additions` and `user_deletions` are command sets, not desired membership.
+Only newly added or changed commands are submitted.
+Removing a command does not undo it, and refresh does not erase it when the API omits command fields.
+Computed contact fields do not participate in command identity.
+Use `assigned_user_ids` to manage complete membership; do not combine it (including an explicitly empty set) with operation sets.
+A metadata-only update preserves current membership and does not replay prior deletions.
+The constructor accepts numeric string IDs without a type assertion panic.

+The upgrader retains the complete v0 schema, including unrelated nested values, and accepts JSON and legacy flatmap state.
+No resource replacement, state removal, or import is required.
+Other ordered lists and singleton blocks are unchanged.

+When `assigned_user_ids` is omitted, the provider reports the observed membership as a computed set.
+Changes to operation blocks recompute that set.
+An explicit empty set still manages the group as empty.